JashSK/HideNSeekSK/README.md

 ## Description

-Hide and seek minigame overlay for smashkarts.io
+Hide and seek minigame overlay for smashkarts.io.
+The hideNSeekExt folder contains all the code used for the extension.

 ## Asset Repo